Nuclear power in Switzerland: Politics

 In Switzerland there have been many referendums on the topic of nuclear energy, beginning in 1979 with an initiative for nuclear safety, which was rejected.
 In 1984, there was a vote on an initiative "for a future without new nuclear power stations" which was rejected with 45% of voters in favor and 55% opposed.
 On 23 September 1990 Switzerland had two more referendums about nuclear power.
 The initiative "stop the construction of nuclear power stations," which proposed a ten-year moratorium on the construction of new nuclear power plants, was passed with 54.5% to 45.5%.
 The initiative for a phase-out was rejected with 47.1% votes in favor against 52.9% opposed.
 In 2000 there was a vote on a Green Tax for support of solar energy.
 It was rejected with 31% in favor to 67% opposed.

 On 18 May 2003, there were two referendums: "Electricity without Nuclear," asking for a decision on a nuclear power phase-out, and "Moratorium Plus," for an extension of the earlier decided moratorium on the construction of new nuclear power plants.
 Both were turned down.
 The results were: Moratorium Plus: 41.6% Yes, 58.4% No; Electricity without Nuclear: 33.7% Yes, 66.3% No. The program of the "Electricity without Nuclear" petition was to shut down all nuclear power stations by 2033, starting with Unit 1 and 2 of Beznau nuclear power stations, Mühleberg in 2005, Gösgen in 2009, and Leibstadt in 2014.
 "Moratorium Plus" was for an extension of the moratorium for another 10 years, and additionally a condition to stop the present reactors after 40 years of operation.
-In order to extend the 40 years by 10 more years another referendum would have to be held.
-The rejection of the Moratorium Plus had come to surprise to many, as opinion polls before the referendum have showed acceptance.
+In order to extend the 40 years by 10 more years, another referendum would have to be held.
+The rejection of the Moratorium Plus surprised many, since opinion polls before the referendum had shown acceptance.
 Reasons for the rejections in both cases were seen in the worsened economic situation.